 Does the hospital accept credit cards or debit cards?

-I have no health insurance.
+I do not have health insurance.
 Can I get a discount on my bill?

-Holland Hospital offers a 20% discount to uninsured patients.
+Holland Hospital offers a 30% discount to uninsured patients.
 This “Uninsured Discount” applies only to those patients having no health insurance or Medicaid coverage of any kind at the time of treatment.
-This discount does not apply to balances remaining after insurance payment, or certain excluded services.
+This discount does not apply to balances remaining after insurance payment or certain excluded services.

 Does the Hospital offer financial assistance?

 Holland Hospital offers several forms of financial assistance to patients.
-We can assist in the completion and submission of Michigan Medicaid Applications, and, we can also offer limited financial assistance in the form of Uncompensated or Charity Care based on the income and family size.
-Patients and families must meet Federal Poverty Guidelines published annually by the Federal Government, and provide verification of income, address, and assets in order to be approved.
+We can assist in the completion and submission of Michigan Medicaid Applications.
+We also offer financial assistance to those who qualify based on income and family size.
 Applications are made available by request and must be approved.
+Holland Hospital has Patient Advocates available to discuss your account Monday through Friday, 8:00 a.m.–5:00 p.m.
+Please call our Patient Advocates at (616) 394-3626 for assistance.

 Why do I also get bills from my doctors, emergency physicians, West Michigan Pathology or Advanced Radiology?

 The statement you receive from Holland Hospital includes only those services provided by the hospital or one of its affiliates.
 It does not include physicians, radiologists, anesthesiologists, pathologists, or other medical professionals not affiliated with the hospital.
 You may receive a separate bill for their services.